-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements of First Mining Finance Corp. (the "Company" or "First Mining") for the three and six months ended June 30, 2016, and the audited consolidated financial statements for the year ended December 31, 2015, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements of First Mining Finance Corp. (the "Company" or "First Mining") for the three and nine months ended September 30, 2016, and the Company's audited consolidated financial statements for the year ended December 31, 2015, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts included in this MD&A are expressed in Canadian dollars unless otherwise noted.
-All information contained in this MD&A is current as of August 11, 2016.
+All information contained in this MD&A is current as of November 14, 2016.